-As Artist in Residence for Left Coast since April 2025, I’ve been working in Revoe, Blackpool on and around the site of an old pub which was demilished a few years ago.
+As Artist in Residence for Left Coast from April 2025 to May 2026, I worked with the community in Revoe, Blackpool on and around the site of an old pub which was demilished a few years ago.

-The residency is in an area designated for redevelopment and there is a great deal of uncertainty about the future and feelings of despondency among some local residence.
+Revoe is in an area designated for redevelopment and there is a great deal of uncertainty about the future among some local residence there.

 The area where the George Hotel once stood has now become a community green, a common space for people to meet and come together.

-Over the first part of my residency I have been looking at the pioneer plants which have established themselves in this rubble ground.
+Over the first part of my residency I was looking at the pioneer plants which had established themselves in the rough ground there.

-The precariousness of the area means that art-making is challenging but also that the community is very open to, and interested in the project.
+The precariousness of the area means that art-making was challenging but also that the community was very open to, and interested in the project.

-As I began to survey the rough ground and engaged with people there, I realised that there was a real interest in the medicinal qualities of the so called ‘weeds’ growing there.
+As I began to survey the area and engaged with people there, I realised that there was a real interest in the medicinal qualities of the so called ‘weeds’ growing there.

 I ran simple sessions making seed bombs, calendula cream, sleep pillows and even strawberry jam and jam tarts!
-I also let a forage walk around the local area.
+I also led a forage walk around the local area.

 All of this then led to the creation of a zine, ‘Pioneers of Revoe’, which told the story of the plants with recipies and drawings of the seagulls, pioneer plants and the old pub.